callmevari/clarin.api/README.md

 docker run -t -d -i -p 5000:5000 --name clarin.api clarin.api:v1

 After launch the container, go to http://localhost:5000 and enjoy the app.
-If the app is not yet served, wait a few minute until npm install all the stuff and the app connect to the database.
+If the app is not served yet, wait a few minutes until npm install all the stuff and the app connect to the database.

 # MongoDB with Docker
 If you choose the way of Docker launch, you'll need to populate the first load of information in the database through the container.
 To do that, see the following instructions: